 At ThreatConnect, we enable teams to achieve maximum impact on their security program by improving insights, efficiency, and collaboration.
 We are continuously building and iterating on our Platform based on feedback from our customers to simplify processes, speed up security tasks, and deliver a seamless user experience.

 The ThreatConnect 6.7 release delivers a more streamlined and intuitive experience for users to achieve their greater security goals.
-This release innovates on existing capabilities like Browser Extension, Threat Graph, and Case Management.
+This release innovates on existing capabilities like Intelligence Anywhere, Threat Graph, and Case Management.
 The updates include:

 - More comprehensive threat data with cross-owner associations